35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 Why are we in this position?
 We have a Labour government, elected on a landslide, Labout MPs all across London, Labour councils all across London, a Labour Mayor?
 Why do we just have to do developers bidding to get something as basic as homes we can afford to live in?

+What has happened?

+Developers have made and been granted planning permissions that they have decided, for one reason or another, not to build.
+30,000 are outstanding according to London Councils All of these permissions should be viable - it is an assumption of the grant in the first place.
+If developers

 [](https://www.bbc.com/news/articles/cdrzgxj37d5o.amp)300,000 outstanding plannning permissions in London - Cllr Grace Williams, London Councils' member for housing and regeneration - <https://www.bbc.com/news/articles/cdrzgxj37d5o.amp>